Martha Lee Walters

-Martha Lee Walters (born October 23, 1950) is an American labor attorney and who served as the 43rd chief justice of Oregon from 2018 to 2022; she was a member of the court from 2006 to 2022.
+Martha Lee Walters (born October 23, 1950) is an American labor attorney who served as the 43rd chief justice of Oregon from 2018 to 2022; she was a member of the court from 2006 to 2022.
 She became the first female justice on the state's highest court in three years when she was appointed in 2006 and the first female chief justice when she was elected by her fellow justices in 2018.
 A native of Michigan, she worked on the Casey Martin lawsuit against the PGA Tour while in private legal practice.

 Early life and education

 Walters was born on October 23, 1950, in Grand Rapids, Michigan, where she grew up.
 After high school she attended the University of Michigan, where she graduated in 1972 with a Bachelor of Arts degree.
 Walters earned a Juris Doctor from the University of Oregon School of Law in Eugene, Oregon, graduating in 1977 and earning Order of the Coif.